mobxjs/mobx/docs/intro/how-to-read.md

 ---
-title: How to read this documentation
+title: About this documentation
-sidebar_label: How to read this documentation
+sidebar_label: About this documentation
 hide_title: true
 ---

 <script async type="text/javascript" src="//cdn.carbonads.com/carbon.js?serve=CEBD4KQ7&placement=mobxjsorg" id="_carbonads_js"></script>

-# How to read this documentation
+# About this documentation

 The documentation follows the principle that the most commonly used concepts are introduced before specialized information.
 This applies to the headings in the table